daniel-muthukrishna/astrodash/docs/usage.rst

 dash.Classify() takes the following arguments:

     :filenames: is the only mandatory argument.
-It must be a list of strings of the supernova data files.
-Column seperated .dat, ASCII, or similarly formatted files are accepted.
+It must be a list of strings or file objects.
+Each entry contains the path to a column seperated file indicating the wavelength and flux in the first two columns respectively.
+ASCII or similarly formatted files are accepted.
 Single spectrum FITS files are also accepted.
+A string in the format 'osc-name-ageidx' may also one of the list elements to download a spectrum from the Open Supernova Catalog; if doing this, the redshift is taken from the OSC instead of the user's input.

     :knownRedshifts: is an optional argument, and is a list of floats corresponding the redshifts of each of the files listed in 'filenames'.
 If this argument is not included, then the redshift will be calculated by DASH.